eve-le-guillou/TTK-MPI-at-example/README.md

     cmake -DCMAKE_BUILD_TYPE=Release -DPARAVIEW_USE_PYTHON=ON -DPARAVIEW_USE_MPI=ON -DPARAVIEW_INSTALL_DEVELOPMENT_FILES=ON -DCMAKE_INSTALL_PREFIX=../install ..
     make -j4 install

+Please note that ParaView will use an X server by default to produce the image below.
+If there are no X server on your machine and that you wish to produce the image, please refer to [this ParaView documentation](https://kitware.github.io/paraview-docs/latest/cxx/Offscreen.html) to build the software using off-screen rendering.

  ### Install TTK using this repository

 We will now install TTK using the repository on Github.
 Again, replace the `4` in `make -j4 install` by the number of cores available.